PierUgit/fmmap/README.md

 integer(cst) :: n
 ...

-!> Mapping to a existing named file call x%create( FMMAP_OLD, "./foo1.bin", n, mold=0, private=.true.)
+!> Mapping an existing named file call x%create( FMMAP_OLD, "./foo1.bin", n, mold=0, private=.true.)
 !> Conversion to a Fortran pointer call c_f_pointer( x%cptr(), pi, [n] )

 !> work on pi(:) as if it was a classical array
-!> All the changes are resident only in memory, the file is unmodified ! ...
+!> All the changes reside only in memory, the file is unmodified ! ...
-! ...

 if (...) then
-    !> Closes the mapping
-    !> All the changes are lost and the original file is kept call x%destroy() else
+    !> Closes the mapping; all the changes are lost and the original file is kept call x%destroy() else
-    !> Alternatively...
-    !> All the changes are written back to the file before unmapping call x%destroy( writeback=.true. ) end if
+    !> Alternatively, the changes are written back to the file before unmapping call x%destroy( writeback=.true. ) end if
 ```